-Canadian employers, who often do not know how to assess education and work experience from other countries, may require or prefer you to have experience working in Canada.
+Canadian employers often may not know how to assess education and work experience from other countries.
+They may require or prefer you to Canadian work experience.
 Lack of local market experience can pose a challenge for newcomers, but there are ways to overcome some of these challenges.When an employer tells you that you have no “Canadian experience” often they mean that they’re not sure if you’re going to fit into their workplace.
 They are not sure that you are familiar with Canadian codes and standards of practice or that you have the communication skills, etiquette or inter-personal savvy to be an asset to their firm.
 Employers want friendly, assertive professionals with terrific communication skills who will fit right in and become natural leaders.

 You can overcome this barrier and acquire a good understanding of how a Canadian workplace operates by volunteering, meeting people, having a mentor, getting an internship or job shadowing.

 Volunteerism is an important part of Canadian society and lifestyle.
 It helps you settle in faster and make friends and even it might lead you to a job at the organization where you are volunteering or somewhere else.
 As well, volunteering experience is an important factor when considering a candidate for a position.
 When a potential employer sees your volunteering record, they will immediately know that you are willing to put time into something you consider worthy and that you are socially inclined.

 You might be able to find volunteer opportunities in the sales and marketing sector, or even paid opportunities when you might get hired on a temporary basis to cover for someone who is sick or on maternity leave.
 Identify 5-10 companies you wish to work for and research them in detail.
 Then approach them, explain that you are a newcomer and that you are looking for volunteer opportunities to get local experience.